openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Disadvantage:
 * no local changes to profile settings
 * profile cannot be changed directly on the phone

-### Simple profile
-Simple profile with just one time block for DIA, IC, ISF, basal rate and target range (i.e. no basal rate changes during the day).
-More likely to be used for testing purposes unless you have the same factors over 24 hours.
-Once "Simple Profile" is selected, a new tab will appear in AAPS where you can enter the profile data.

 ## Insulin
 Select the type of insulin curve you are using.
 The options 'Rapid-Acting Oref', Ultra-Rapid Oref' and 'Free-Peak Oref' all have an exponential shape.
 More information is listed in the [OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html#understanding-the-new-iob-curves-based-on-exponential-activity-curves), the curves will vary based on the DIA and the time to peak.